pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 -----------------
 Send the contents of the buffer to a Python interpreter.

+When called with M-x univeral-argument, execution through `default-value' of `py-shell-name' is forced.
+When called with M-x univeral-argument followed by a number different from 4 and 1, user is prompted to specify a shell.
+This might be the name of a system-wide shell or include the path to a virtual environment.

 If the file local variable `py-master-file' is non-nil, execute the named file instead of the buffer's file.
-If there is a *Python* process buffer, it is used.
-If a clipping restriction is in effect, only the accessible portion of the buffer is sent.
-A trailing newline will be supplied if needed.

-With M-x univeral-argument user is prompted to specify another then default shell.
+When called from a programm, it accepts a string specifying a shell which will be forced upon execute as argument.

 When called from a programm, it accepts a string specifying a shell which will be forced upon execute as argument.